WilliamKluge/CMPT220Kluge/prj/2/code/README.md

 * WavFile - This source is bundled into the code of this program.
 Nothing needs to be put in gradle or installed for this to work.
 I just wanted to note that this is not my code, shoutout to my boi A.Greensted for making my life a hell of a lot easier.
+* MIDI-Tempo-Converter - https://github.com/danph/Midi-Tempo-Converter The jar needs to be in the libs/ folder relative to the running directory of the program.
+This is used to convert all MIDI files to be the same tempo so that note duration calculations are easier.

 ## How to use (TODO expand this section)
 * For help figuring out DECtalk phones see